mylinuxforwork/dotfiles/README.md

 bash <(curl -s https://gitlab.com/stephan-raabe/dotfiles/-/raw/main/setup.sh)
 ```

-> PLEASE NOTE: Every Linux distribution and setup can be different.
-Therefore, I cannot guarantee that the installation will work everywhere.
-Installation on your own risk.
+> PLEASE NOTE: Every Linux distribution, setup and personal configuration can be different.
+Therefore, I cannot guarantee that the ML4W Dotfiles will work everywhere.
+Installation at your own risk.

 ## Wiki

 You can find the complete documentation of the ML4W Dotfiles in the Wiki. <b>[Open the Wiki here](https://gitlab.com/stephan-raabe/dotfiles/-/wikis/home)</b>

+## Contribution

+Thanks for using the ML4W Dotfiles on your system.
+If you find a problem or a bug, please [report your issue on this page](https://gitlab.com/stephan-raabe/dotfiles/-/issues/?sort=created_date&state=opened).

+You can also visit the [ML4W Discord Server](https://discord.gg/c4fJK7Za3g) to start a discussion with other users.

 ## Screenshots